Wolf-Dieter Hauschild: Choral conducting with the RSO and Rundfunkchor Leipzig

 In the course of his opera performances in Leipzig, Berlin and Dresden, Hauschild became the "Wagner conductor of the hour" by the mid-1980s, as Robert Schuppert put it.
-At the turn of the year 1984/85, he conducted the orchestra which performed in the Palast der Republik in Berlin with the participation of the Leipziger Rundfunkklangkörper and the soloists Reiner Goldberg, Magdalena Falewicz, Uta Priew and Hermann Christian Polster Beethoven's 9.
-Sinfonie, which was broadcast live on the first channel of the Deutscher Fernsehfunk.
+At the turn of the year 1984/85, he conducted the orchestra which performed in the Palast der Republik in Berlin, performing Beethoven's Symphony No. 9, with the Leipziger Rundfunkklangkörper and soloists Reiner Goldberg, Magdalena Falewicz, Uta Priew and Hermann Christian Polster, this performance being broadcast live on the first channel of the Deutscher Fernsehfunk.
 Hauschild became internationally known in February 1985 through the television broadcast of the Joachim Herz' production of Weber's Der Freischütz, which he presented on the occasion of the Commemoration of 13 February 1945 in Dresden (40th anniversary of the destruction of Dresden) for the reopening of the Semperoper.
 His conducting was highly praised by John Rockwell in the New York Times.
 The Dresden musicologist Dieter Härtwig (2007) rated Hauschild "among the leading conductors in the GDR".